 I’ve never been on the North Yorkshire Moors Railway before so that’s something I’ll hopefully try on another day!

-Looking along a railway track in the countryside to a small nostalgic train station in Gothland near whitby
+Looking along a railway track in the countryside to a small nostalgic train station in Gothland near whitby, as seen from one of the UK's most scenic bus routes

 Goathland station, small but star of the big screen!